OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

 ## Insert text

-Complete the following steps to add code that inserts text into the title slide which contains image.
+Complete the following steps to add code that inserts text into the title slide which contains an image.

 1. In the **taskpane.html** file, replace `TODO3` with the following markup.
 This markup defines the **Insert Text** button that will appear within the add-in's task pane.